New Zealand Centurions

 Put simply, a centurion is a person who has walked 100 miles in 24 hours or less, subject to some restrictions on the walking technique as explain in the section below.
 The restrictions vary slightly from country to country but other than that the same definition of a centurion is used in all countries or groups of countries with centurion organisations.

-The walk must be in an officially recognised event and because of the restrictions on the walking technique, the event must be judged.
+The walk must be in an officially recognised event, known as a centurion qualifier, and because of the restrictions on the walking technique, the event must be judged.

 A person is entitled to be a centurion in more than one country or group of countries.
 Currently a person can be a centurion in